 ii.
 Other curriculum changes

- The only change as been the elimination of the phlebotomy program and some rearranging of the content within the medical assisting program to include the Caviat students.
-Including the Caviat students has only rearranged the order of the content and not the class content itself.
+The only change as been the elimination of the phlebotomy program and some rearranging of the content within the medical assisting program to include the CAVIAT students.
+Including the CAVIAT students has only rearranged the sequence of the content and not the class content itself.

 d.
 Articulation